ACMElabUvic/OSM_2023-2024/README.md

 -   **landscape_unit_land_use_classifications.csv**; contains land-use type classifications (reference, mine, in situ, pre-in situ) for each Landscape Unit in the OSM monitoring program.
 -   [**OSM_2023_timelapse_ddb_files.RData**]{style="color: #7B0F17;"}; contains a vector of all informative .ddb files in the ACME Netdrive containing the raw image data from image tagging.
+-   **OSM_deployment_2021.csv**; contains cleaned deployment start and end dates for all camera sites sampled in 2021-2022, including information about camera failures (early ends, datetime malfunctions).
+-   **OSM_deployment_2022.csv**; contains cleaned deployment start and end dates for all camera sites sampled in 2023-2024, including information about camera failures (early ends, datetime malfunctions).
+-   **OSM_deployment_2023.csv**; contains cleaned deployment start and end dates for all camera sites sampled in 2023-2024, including information about camera failures (early ends, datetime malfunctions).
+-   [**OSM_Deployment_Site_Data_2021.csv**]{style="color: #7B0F17;"}; contains raw data pertaining to the location, gps coordinates, date, time, and description of the sites where cameras were deployed for 2021-2022
+-   [**OSM_Deployment_Site_Data_2022.csv**]{style="color: #7B0F17;"}; contains raw data pertaining to the location, gps coordinates, date, time, and description of the sites where cameras were deployed for 2022-2023
+-   **OSM_Deployment_Site_Data_2023.csv**; contains raw data pertaining to the location, gps coordinates, date, time, and description of the sites where cameras were deployed for 2023-2024
 -   **OSM_LU09_LU14_LU16_LU22_HFI_2023_20250209.csv**; contains raw data on Human Footprint Inventory (HFI) for each site sampled in 2023-2024 at varying buffer distances.
 -   **OSM_LU09_LU14_LU16_LU22_VEG_2023_20250209.csv**; contains raw data on land cover for each site sampled in 2023-2024 at varying buffer distances.